Skip to Main ContentSkip to Footer

 Surgery

-• 1 visitor may be in a patient's room
+• 1 visitor may stay in a patient’s room after 9 p.m. and overnight

 Vanderbilt Tullahoma-Harton Hospital

-• 2 visitors allowed in a patient's room, including in the Critical Care Unit, from 9 a.m. to 9 p.m.
+• 2 visitors may be in a patient's room, including the Critical Care Unit, from 9 a.m. to 9 p.m.
+(See visitation for the Emergency Department below.)

-• 1 visitor permitted in the patient's room overnight, after 9 p.m.
+• 1 adult visitor, age 18 or older, may be in the patient's room after 9 p.m. and overnight.